djalbat/yapp/README.md

 Yapp takes some additional parameters, namely `language`, `Plugin` and `options`.
 These can be passed as arguments to the `fromContent(...)` factory method or as attributes in the JSX.
 You can leave intermediate arguments as `null` or `undefined` if you want to pass just the latter arguments to the `fromContent(...)` method.

-You can make Yapp editable and supply it with a callback invoked whenever its content changes, as follows:
+You can make Yapp editable and supply it with a callback to be invoked whenever its content changes as follows:

 ```
 const options = {